-Irish Poetry Posted by Bridgette on Jan 29, 2021 in culture, history, Irish Language
+Irish Poetry Posted by Bridgette on Jan 29, 2021 in Culture, Irish Language

 I know the holidays are over, but I wanted to share a poem by Sean O Riordain called Oíche Nollaig na mBan – Women’s Christmas Night.
 Women’s Christmas is on January 6th (The Epiphany) and it is when men take over the household duties for the day and allow women a day of rest after the holidays.

 This famous poem describes Oíche na Gaoithe Móire, the Night of the Big Wind, in the opening verse, a devastating storm which hit Ireland leaving hundreds of fatalities and severe damage on January 6th, 1839.
 In the final verse, the poet expresses his desire for a second storm to hit when he is on the brink of death, to distract from his final passing.
 O Riordain’s poem is synonymous with death, rather than commemorating Women’s Little Christmas and the echo of a more conservative time in Irish history.

 Is do scréach tríd an spéir chughainn ‘na gealt,

 Gur ghíosc geataí comharsan mar ghogallach gé,

 Gur múchadh mo choinneal mar bhuille ar mo bhéal